lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/9a_Use_Nextflow_for_Pipelines.md

  - Verify the output files from the examples above
  - Nextflow examples produce files in a `results` folder

- ### Click to see Lynn's 4 minute exploration of this section
+ ### 📺Click to see Lynn's 4 minute exploration of this section
 [![Nextflow on GCP for Bioinformatics](http://img.youtube.com/vi/YtUOCMiC7Dk/0.jpg)](http://www.youtube.com/watch?v=YtUOCMiC7Dk "Nextflow on GCP for Bioinformatics")

 ### Other Things to Know